About KCTFHR

 We support federal, state, and local laws that guarantee due process of law and equal protection of the laws for all persons.

-Projects: Past and Current
+Projects: Past & Present

 1. Continue to review Idaho's civil/human rights legislation.